Board of Trustees

 Jean-François Béland, Gatineau, Quebec

-Jean-François Béland is Executive Vice-President at AREVA Canada Inc. He joined AREVA Canada in August 2008 after spending a year at AREVA’s global headquarters in Paris.
-Prior to that time, Jean-François worked in the Canadian public service and in the Office of the Prime Minister of Canada, where he served as Policy Advisor on Treasury Board and Governance issues.
+Jean-François Béland is Vice-President at General Fusion Inc. Before joining General Fusion Inc, Mr. Béland was Executive Vice-President at AREVA Canada Inc., and prior to that, he worked in the Canadian public service and in the Office of the Prime Minister of Canada, where he served as Policy Advisor on Treasury Board and Governance issues.

 Allan D. Benoit, Winnipeg, Manitoba